-The multi-family residential Planned Development provides superior urban design in comparison with development under the base district zoning regulations while preserving the character and quality of the surrounding neighborhood because the use and design of the Planned Development is similar to and consistent with the type and character of land uses found among the surrounding areas.
+The multi-family residential Planned Development provides superior urban design in comparison with development under the base district zoning regulations while preserving the character and quality of the surrounding neighborhood because the use and contemporary design of the Planned Development is similar to and consistent with the type and character of land uses found among the surrounding areas.
+The Professional Office Zoning District conditionally permits multi-family residential development.
+Surrounding properties consist of single and multi-family residences, a school, and office, business and professional land uses, and another Planned Development for multi-family residential was previously approved and constructed on the same block.
 Therefore, it can be found that the proposed location of the multi-family residential Planned Development is in accord with the objectives of the Zoning Code and the purposes of the Professional Office zoning district.